cbushdor/myMakro/README.md

 This file is a LibreOffice file CalcTest2.ods.

-Double click on it and i should be launched.
+Double click on it and, it should be launched.

 Set your LibreOffice to launch macro.